GMLC-TDC/HELICS/README.md

 ### Conda

-Some support to Conda is provided see [conda install](https://helics.readthedocs.io/en/latest/installation/package_manager.html#install-using-conda-windows-macos-linux) for the Instructions.
+Some support to Conda is provided see [conda install](https://helics.readthedocs.io/en/latest/installation/package_manager.html#install-using-conda-windows-macos-linux) for the instructions.
 It is  supported through a separate [repo](https://github.com/GMLC-TDC/helics-conda).

+### pip

+Support for installing the Python interface and HELICS apps is provided with pip, see [pip install](https://helics.readthedocs.io/en/latest/installation/package_manager.html#install-using-pip-windows-macos-linux-other) for the instructions.
+The files used to build the pip package are in a separate [repo](https://github.com/GMLC-TDC/helics-packaging).

+### Spack

+HELICS can be installed on Linux (and macOS) using Spack, a package manager aimed at HPC environments.
+See [spack install](https://helics.readthedocs.io/en/latest/installation/package_manager.html#install-using-spack-macos-linux) for the instructions.

 ## Build from Source Instructions